It just so happens that the ground they’re standing on is Joyce. Well knowing Willis this can only end well.

 Is that where the Zionist conspiracies I sometime run across in youtube comments come from?

 Well, that’s a little bit of where it comes from, yes.
 The majority of it, however, comes from the fact that if you dislike someone or someones (narrow as one person and as broad as basically any category of people you can imagine) you are generally more willing to believe bad things about them.
 To a degree this is normal and instinctive- it is a programmed response that probably prevented animals your monkey ancestors did not trust from stealing food or getting close enough to launch a surprise attack.
 But yeah, people like to ascribe shitty motives to each other on a knee jerk basis.
 And humans being imaginative creatures that we are tend to invent some truly elaborate and all too often completely nonsensical shit about each other.
-Thus, Jews rule the world and control the economy, because at some point someone noticed a larger number of Jews were bankers than other minorities and wanted a reason to bitch about it so they derailed their logic train and took a quick jaunt into crazy town.
+Thus, Jews rule the world and control the economy, because at some point someone noticed a larger number of Jews were bankers than other minorities and wanted a reason to bongo about it so they derailed their logic train and took a quick jaunt into crazy town.

 This is also what fuels 99% of Obama conspiracy theories.
 That and con-men baiting the guillible crazies for their own fun and profit.